kabirgh/spoiler-blocker/CONTRIBUTING.md

 ### Where to contribute
 * Creating a test suite
-* Porting Twitter logic from master branch
+* Reducing lag between page load and overlay appearing.
+Consider:
+	- Splitting common dependencies of fb.js and tw.js into a file loaded in the background
+	- Profiling extension in browser
 * Porting firefox build
 * Fixing code style violations

 ### Coding style
-* Use ES2015 when possible
+* Use ES2015 where possible
 * Postfix arrays with `Arr` (eg. `stringArr = ["Targaryen", "GoT"]`)
 * Use semicolons `;`
 * Tabs for indentation
 * `"` over `'`
 * `jsonObject[property]` over `jsonObject.property`
-*

 `.eslintrc.json` helps lint this coding style.